CAVaccineInventory/vaccine-feed-ingest/README.md

 ### Production

 In production, all stages for all runners are run, and outputs are stored to the `vaccine-feeds` bucket on GCS.
-If you need to test GCS then use the `vaccine-feeds-dev` bucket.
+If you need to test the full pipeline with GCS, use the `vaccine-feeds-dev` bucket (you will need to be granted access).

+Results are also periodically committed to [`vaccine-feed-ingest-results`](https://github.com/CAVaccineInventory/vaccine-feed-ingest-results).